ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 - they are not yet members of any other community with the same type(elaborated below);
 - they have enough in-game currency to pay for the community creation fee with the specified type;

-By executing the creation through command or box-interface, the criteria are verified, and if all are satisfied, the community is created with a pending status, awaiting certification.
+Criteria are verified by executing the creation through command or box-interface, and then the community is created with a pending status, awaiting certification.
-Once being certified, the community is a sovereign entity that can direct its internal affairs, with also foreign relations to be established with other communities online.
+Once being certified, the community is a sovereign entity that can direct its internal affairs, as well as establish foreign relations with other communities online.

 #### Types

-Two types of communities have been defined by now, mainly differing in their population.
+Two types of communities have been defined so far, mainly differing in their population.
 Of which the manor community is designed for small-scale player groups, specifically catering to those who aspire to the features provided yet only for their own basement, which remain independent of large-scale settlements.